Frequently Asked Questions

 Does your Tasting Room/Snack Bar take reservations?

-Our Tasting Room offers an open seating environment where guests can gather to enjoy fresh draft beer, our from-scratch Snack Bar menu and views of our state-of-the-art, 100-barrel brew house.
 Reservations are NOT accepted and seating is available on a first-come, first-serve basis.
-Bartenders work as a team to serve guests at the bar and tableside.
+Our Tasting Room offers an open seating environment where guests can gather to enjoy fresh draft beer, our "made from scratch" Snack Bar menu and views of our state-of-the-art, 100-barrel brew house.

 If I start a tab at the bar, can I add food to my tab at the Snack Bar?